-India Club (Advisor: Mrs. Neasbitt-W142) - a social club where students will learn and share the culture of India.
+India Club (Advisor: Ms. Doll-S260) - a social club where students will learn and share the culture of India.
 All students are welcome!
-Meets once a month in W142.
-Minimal fee to cover the cost of henna tattoos.
+Meets once a month in S260.

-Interact Club (Advisors: Mrs. Cameron-W234 & Mrs. Bosscher-E264) - a student service club affiliated with the Centerville Rotary organization.
+Interact Club (Advisor - TBD) - a student service club affiliated with the Centerville Rotary organization.
 Student members enjoy social events, community service projects, and host an annual fundraiser for global outreach.
 These planned activities help students develop and practice leadership skills that are useful and necessary for positive life experiences.
 Officers are elected annually. \$23.00 Pay to Participate fee, plus \$5.00 fee for snacks.
-Meets monthly after school in W234.
+Meets monthly after school.